mghassem/medicationCategories/README.md

   commit = {PASTE THE COMMIT VERSION YOU'RE USING HERE}
 }

-The script is set up to use a specific export of the MIMIC notes database.
-Essentially, this is a directory with a file per patient, and within that file the patient notes separated by a _*:-:*_ delimiter.
-So you'll need to modify to suit the format you export to.
+The script is set up to run on the MIMIC `noteevents` table in a Postgres database.
+Please refer to the Jupyter Notebook (finddrugs.ipynb) for example usage.

 Thanks!
 Marzyeh